troperville

 Mac: Have you ever known the commander to do anything...

-The Wonka is a genius nut who should, by all logic, be fired.
-That's never going to happen — The Wonka runs the show.
+The Wonka is the genius nut who should, by all logic, be fired.
+That's never going to happen — this genius nut runs the show.

-Appear to be out of their mind.
-"There's a fine line between genius and insanity" and the Wonka clog dances on it.
-He makes perfect sense to himself (and it is usually male, although female examples do exist), but utterly confuses those around him to the point of them wondering whether or not he really is all there.
+The Wonka makes perfect sense to himself (and is usually male), but utterly confuses those around him and leaves them wondering whether or not he really is all there.
 The Naïve Newcomer will think he's genuinely nuts until he does something amazing that proves he's merely using a different brand of logic.
-Long term employees will either groan at the craziness, become like him, or be so desentitize they'll regard it as mundane and pay no attention.
+Long term employees will either groan at the craziness, become like him, or be so desensitized they'll regard it as mundane and pay no attention.

 Different from a Cloudcuckoolander in that Wonkas have their heads in Loonyland and their feet on earth, whereas Cloudcuckoolanders are completely in orbit.
 Also, Wonkas tend to be more extroverted and energetic than drifty, dreamy Cloudcuckoolanders, and they tend to be more grounded in logic, even if it's of the "lateral thinking" sort.
 For example, a Cloudcuckoolander may carry a gas mask around once to scare away evil spirits, but a Wonka will carry a gas mask around everywhere "in case there's a gas leak.
 Duh," and then act as though you're the odd one because you don't.

 Also different from Bunny-Ears Lawyer in that the lawyer is a brilliant employee who isn't fired because they are so good at their job.
-Tolerating their weird mannerisms and unusual quirks is worth it for the work they do.
+The work they do is worth tolerating their weird mannerisms and unusual quirks.
 They win a cost/benefit analysis.
-The Wonka is a brilliant employer and can't be fired because they own the company.
+The Wonka is a brilliant employer (or otherwise an authority figure) and can't be fired because they own the company.
 Also the Wonka's unusual brand of sanity is likely the reason for their success while success and quirks are unrelated in the Bunny-Ears Lawyer.

 If the roles are reversed such that The Wonka is the one who's the normal one and it's everyone else who's crazy, you've got the Only Sane Man.

 Compare with Inexplicably Awesome and Eccentric Mentor.
 Contrast with Genius Ditz and Obfuscating Insanity.
-(Wonkas don't have an act to drop.)
+(Like The Mad Hatter, Wonkas don't have an act to drop.)
 Also contrast The Caligula, where being mad and powerful makes the person a danger to himself and others.

 Please note that this trope doesn't necessarily apply to parodies of Willy Wonka himself.
 For that kind of trope, please see Charlie and the Chocolate Parody.